bsiddiqui/alexa-router/README.md

 ## Usage

-`alexa-router` is available via an in instance of the `Router`.
+`alexa-router` is available via an instance of the `Router`.
 Make sure you begin by initializing the `Router`.

 ```javascript